Who is ISEA?

 When am I covered with liability insurance?

 Immediately following the charge on your card, you will receive a welcome letter via email.
 This letter is your proof of liability insurance.
-As long as your membership remains current, you may access and reprint your welcome letter here by using the “Check my Membership Status” button.
+Use this letter to confirm your membership.
+Here's more information on the Aspiring Educator educator employment liability coverage provided with membership.